 - Successfully defended the limited scope of a farming easement across his corporate client’s property in the face of an attempt by a neighbor to use that easement for more expansive residential purposes including the installation of utilities on appeal before the Maine Supreme Judicial Court.

-- Second chaired trial involving a commercial dispute which resulted in a judgment of nearly one million dollars in favor of his client.
+- Litigated matter involving a commercial dispute which resulted in a judgment of nearly one million dollars in favor of his client.

 - Successfully persuaded Maine Supreme Judicial Court that a lower court had improperly granted summary judgment against his client.

-- Second chaired jury trial resulting in verdict that his employer client had not discriminated against former employee.
+- Litigated a jury trial resulting in verdict that his employer client had not discriminated against former employee.

 - Successfully engaged mediation to resolve a dispute concerning title to a tract of woodland in central Maine.